dbca-wa/wastd/docs_source/data_qa.rst

     * Age: Fresh
     * Type: either ``track with nest`` or ``track without nest``, ``hatched nest``
     * Tally
-  * Save and continue editing, review.
+  * Save and continue editing for each tally count to generate a new ``source_id``.
-  * Save and add another, repeat until done.
+  * Save and add another LineTransectEncounter, repeat until done.
-  * When done, as admin run "Curators > Reconstruct missing surveys".
+  * When done backfilling, as admin run "Curators > Reconstruct missing surveys".